tis-starlight/tis-starlight.github.io/_posts/2023-12-31-language-translators.md

 There are several types of compilers based on their functionality and target platform.
 Here are some common types:

-- [**Single-Pass Compiler**](https://en.wikipedia.org/wiki/One-pass_compiler): Processes the source code in a single pass, generating the target code as it goes through the source code.
+- [**Single-Pass Compiler**](https://en.wikipedia.org/wiki/One-pass_compiler){: target="_blank" rel="noopener noreferrer"}: Processes the source code in a single pass, generating the target code as it goes through the source code.
 It is generally faster but may have limitations in terms of optimization.
   * **One Pass Through Source Code**: Single-pass compilers go through the source code exactly once, from start to finish.
 They read the source code, perform lexical analysis, syntax analysis, semantic analysis, code generation, and code optimization in a single pass.
   *  **Memory Efficiency**: Single-pass compilers are generally more memory-efficient because they process the source code sequentially without the need to store the entire intermediate representation in memory.
   *  **Limited Global Optimization**: Limited opportunities for global optimization as the compiler may not have a complete understanding of the entire program during the initial pass.
   *  **Suitable for Early Computers**: Single-pass compilers were more common in the early days of computing when memory resources were limited, and optimizing compilers were not as sophisticated.
   *  **Example**: "Turbo Pascal compiler" is an example of a single-pass compiler.
 It processes the source code in a single pass, generating machine code as it goes through the code.
-- [**Multi-Pass Compiler**](https://en.wikipedia.org/wiki/Multi-pass_compiler): Goes through the source code in multiple passes, with each pass performing a specific task, such as lexical analysis, syntax analysis, semantic analysis, and code generation.
+- [**Multi-Pass Compiler**](https://en.wikipedia.org/wiki/Multi-pass_compiler){: target="_blank" rel="noopener noreferrer"}: Goes through the source code in multiple passes, with each pass performing a specific task, such as lexical analysis, syntax analysis, semantic analysis, and code generation.
 Multi-pass compilers often produce more optimized code.
   * **Multiple Passes Through Source Code**: Multi-pass compilers make multiple passes through the source code.
 Each pass focuses on a specific aspect of compilation, such as lexical analysis, syntax analysis, semantic analysis, optimization, and code generation.
   *  **Global Optimization**: Multi-pass compilers have a more extensive view of the entire program, allowing for better global optimization opportunities.
   *  **Intermediate Code Generation**: Intermediate code is often generated and optimized in one or more passes before the final code generation phase.
   *  **Memory Requirements**: Multi-pass compilers may require more memory compared to single-pass compilers since they need to store intermediate representations and symbols across multiple passes.
   *  **Example**: GCC (GNU Compiler Collection) is an example of a multi-pass compiler.
 It goes through multiple phases, including preprocessing, parsing, optimization, assembly, and linking.
-- [**Cross-Compiler**](https://en.wikipedia.org/wiki/Cross_compiler): Generates code for a target machine architecture different from the one on which the compiler runs.
+- [**Cross-Compiler**](https://en.wikipedia.org/wiki/Cross_compiler){: target="_blank" rel="noopener noreferrer"}: Generates code for a target machine architecture different from the one on which the compiler runs.
 This is useful for developing software for embedded systems or platforms with different architectures.
-- [**Source-to-Source Compiler**](https://en.wikipedia.org/wiki/Source-to-source_compiler): Translates source code from one high-level programming language to another.
+- [**Source-to-Source Compiler**](https://en.wikipedia.org/wiki/Source-to-source_compiler){: target="_blank" rel="noopener noreferrer"}: Translates source code from one high-level programming language to another.
 The output code remains at a high level, making it suitable for languages with similar abstraction levels.
 - **Just-In-Time (JIT) Compiler**: Translates the source code into machine code or an intermediate code at runtime, just before the program is executed.
 This allows for dynamic optimization and is often used in virtual machines like Java Virtual Machine (JVM) or .NET Common Language Runtime (CLR).
 - **Ahead-of-Time (AOT) Compiler**: Translates the source code into machine code or an intermediate code before the program is executed.
 This is in contrast to JIT compilation, which occurs at runtime.